ECE Management

 The environment we place children in strongly influences the behaviour and learning that occurs there and the child’s sense of self (Greenman, 2005; Tovey, 2007).

-Spaces are not neutral, they gives a message to the children and the adults who inhabit the space.
-Space is the backdrop to play, supplying the context, content and meaning; speaking to the children adults about what can be done here, the possibilities or the limitations.
+Spaces are not neutral, they give a message to the children and the adults who inhabit the space.
+Space is the backdrop to play, supplying the context, content and meaning; it provides possibilities or limitations to adults and children as to what can be done here.

 The location of spaces and equipment, and how welcoming the outdoor area is for adults, along with the aesthetics are highly influential on what children do.
 Poorly designed and maintained environments can be detrimental to children’s development.